 What is your image of God like?
 Do you feel confident asking for blessing or provision?
 Do you have to feel ashamed of yourself to then feel forgiven?
 I was brought up with a heavy image of God, more akin to Moses’ experience than that of New Testament believers, but I am no longer confused.
 Hebrews 12:18-24 speaks of the contrast between relating to God through the Sinai Covenant (righteousness by law) and through the Covenant of Christ (righteousness by grace):

 You have not come to a mountain that can be touched and that is burning with fire; to darkness, gloom and storm; to a trumpet blast or to such a voice speaking words that those who heard it begged that no further word be spoken to them, because they could not bear what was commanded: ‘If even an animal touches the mountain, it must be stoned to death.’
 The sight was so terrifying that Moses said, ‘I am trembling with fear.’

 But you have come to Mount Zion, to the city of the living God, the heavenly Jerusalem.
 You have come to thousands upon thousands of angels in joyful assembly, to the church of the firstborn, whose names are written in heaven.
 You have come to God, the Judge of all, to the spirits of the righteous made perfect, to Jesus the mediator of a new covenant, and to the sprinkled blood that speaks a better word than the blood of Abel.

-My prayer for all of us this year is that we hear not the trumpet blast of Sinai, but instead know that we approach the Good Shepherd who lays down his life for his sheep.
+My prayer for all of us this Christmas, as we draw near to that baby in a manger, is that we hear not the trumpet blast of Sinai, but instead know that we approach the Good Shepherd who lays down his life for his sheep.

 If you want to support me in this ministry, please go to my Patreon page and make a pledge.